DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/first-aihuman.md

 ### 4. The next step is to authenticate the SDK user

 **Create a project in [SDK Website](https://aihuman.aistudios.com), enter appId of Android and click confirm.
-Then userKey will be issued.**
+Then userkey will be issued.**

 <img src="/img/aihuman/android/screenshot_quickstart_sdkwebsite.png"/>